operasoftware/devopera/articles/_posts/2014-05-08-introduction-to-indexeddb.md

 ## Current browser support

-Unfortunately, IndexedDB yet isn’t available in all major browsers.
+Unfortunately, IndexedDB isn’t available in all major browsers yet.
 Opera 15+, Chrome 24+, Firefox 15+, and Internet Explorer 10+ support it.
 Older versions of Chrome and Firefox support experimental, vendor-prefixed versions of the API.
 We won’t cover those here.

 Safari doesn’t support IndexedDB at all, nor do Presto-based versions of Opera (≤ 12).
 Instead they support the older [Web SQL specification][2].
 [IndexedDBShim][3] smooths out most, but not all of these differences.
 For browsers that support neither, the best alternative is still to use a server-side database.